Elevate the power of your work

 Not only do these technologies help streamline everyday work functions but they also serve as a way for employers to boost employee wellness.
 Since the pandemic, 39% of business leaders have elevated employee wellness from the number two slot to the top of their priority list.
 The three technologies I've highlighted here free up employees' time, which allows for better interactions with customers and more time for innovation.

 Cloud services, AI, and ML also work together to enable better content collaboration no matter where employees are located.
-Our research shows 60% of leaders have an explicit strategy for content collaboration across virtual workforces and organizational boundaries.
+Our research shows 60% of leaders have an explicit strategy for content collaboration across virtual workforces and organisational boundaries.

 Nobody wants to get left behind.
 When it comes to building and maintaining your business resilience, consider integrating or upgrading your technologies.
 It's through this that your team can not only survive the next large-scale event but thrive through it.